HCScorp/soa/deployment/README.md

 ### Port redirection

-The previously defined composition does not deploy properly: the two containers expose a service on the very same port (`8080`), leading to a port conflict.
+The previously defined composition does not deploy properly: the two containers expose a approver.service on the very same port (`8080`), leading to a port conflict.
 To avoid this, one needs to redirect ports inside the composition.
 For example, the `tcs-computation` container will be bound to port `9090`, thus a request to `localhost:9090` will be transparently redirected to `tcs-computation:8080` by the docker engine.

 ```yaml
 services: